 Now, for those of you who don’t know what the COT is, let’s pause here for a second and explore it in more details.

 The COT is a weekly report produced by the US regulator CFTC (Commodity Futures Trading Commission.)
 It gives you a snapshot of the Futures position in a number of underlying Markets; Commodities, Stocks, Currencies, etc.

 The report is released on Fridays and covers the activities for the very same week’s Tuesday.
-A few things to note about the report.
-The COT report is based on the Futures market and there is a lag to this report.
+Few things to note about the report; the COT report is based on the Futures market and there is a lag to this report.

 Nonetheless, it could be a very useful tool for the long-term speculator.
-Essentially, it gives you a sneak peek at what the Big players are doing with their holdings; are they increasing or decreasing their positions, and that is powerful information.
+Essentially, it gives you a sneak peek at what the Big players are doing with their holdings; are they increasing or decreasing their positions, and in certain times that could be a very powerful information.

 Who are the participants, who are these Big players?

 Two groups that we should be interested in are:

 These are regular corporate giants like Exxon Mobil, General Electric, Johnson and Johnson, Microsoft, Nike and the list goes on.

 In reality, the Commercials are considered to be the most “in-the-know” group.